platipodium/vinos/doc/joss/paper.md

 # Model documentation and license

-The model is documented in short form the NetLogo IDE's `info` section.
+The model is documented in short form in the IDE's `info` section.
 A full documentation following the Overview, Design, and Details [ODD, @Grimm2020] standard protocol for ABMs is available in the repository as `doc/odd/paper.md`.
-Data from third parties is licensed under various open source licenses.
+Data from third parties is licensed under a multitude of open source licenses.
 The model, its results and own proprietary data are released under open source licenses, mostly Apache 2.0 and CC-by-SA-4.0.
 A comprehensive documentation of all licenses is provided via @FSF2023.

 <!-- @todo Refer to the published ODD version (once this is published) -->

 # Acknowledgements

 We acknowledge contributions from W. Nikolaus Probst, Marie Ryan, Jieun Seo, Verena Mühlberger and Kai W. Wirtz for providing feedback, data, fruitful discussions and for contributing to the ODD document.
 We thank all members of the MuSSeL consortium making this software relevant in a research context.
 The development of the model was made possible by the grants 03F0862A, 03F0862C, 03F0862D, 03F0862E "Multiple Stressors on North Sea Life" (MuSSeL) within the 3rd Küstenforschung Nord-Ostsee (KüNO) call of the Forschung für Nachhaltigkeit program of the Germany Bundesministerium für Bildung und Forschung (BMBF).
-We are grateful for the open source community that facilitated this research, amongst them the developers of and contributors to NetLogo, Python, R, pandoc, LaTeX.
+We are grateful for the open source community that facilitated this research, amongst them the developers of and contributors to NetLogo, Python, R, pandoc, and $\LaTeX$.

 # References